cakephp/cakephp/CODE_OF_CONDUCT.md

 incident.

-This Code of Conduct is adapted from the [Contributor Covenant][homepage],
+This Code of Conduct is losely based on the [Contributor Covenant][homepage],
 version 1.3.0, available at [http://contributor-covenant.org/version/1/3/0/][version]